Menu PocketGamer.biz

 Established and well-funded studios now dominate.
 They have the cash, the people, the eyeballs and the momentum.
 It will be hard for anyone else to get sufficiently funded to the levels needed to get into the mobile space in any commercially-meaningful way.

-John Ozimek Co-founder Big Games Machine
+Co-founder at Big Games Machine

 I agree with many of the comments already made.
 In terms of big events for the industry, then I would rank the major acquisitions and IPOs as the other side of the same coin as the Rovio layoffs and the fact that Zynga have spent the year quietly rebuilding itself.